 - Remove all spills immediately.
 Blot liquid spills with a clean, dry, white cloth, work towards the center of the spill.
 Do not rub or use abrasive cleaners as this may damage the furniture.
 Should the piece become stained or suffer other damage we recommend professional advice is sought.

 - Apply specialist cleaning care products only as directed on the container and try first on a hidden area of your sofa.

 - To remove atmospheric dust and dirt that could cause premature wear, clean regularly with a soft cloth or brush.

 - Show wood should be kept clean with a lightly damp cloth rinsed in warm water, never use detergents.
-Polish periodically with a natural wax.

 DOWN AND FEATHER FILLING

 "Down" is the undercoating of waterfowl and consists of light, fluffy filaments growing from a central quill point, thereby creating a three dimensional structure which traps air and gives down insulating ability.
 The properties of down which make it so popular are its light weight, compressibility, recovery power, resilience and breath-ability.
 At Gulmohar Lane, we give you an option of using a mixture of imported down and feather to give the most luxurious and comfortable experience.
 All our down and feather filled products come with a tag with the symbol showing down and feather mark.